GraphicHealer/Asana-Export-Tool/README.md

 4. SAVE THE TOKEN.
 You will NOT see it again after copying it, so make sure you save it somewhere.

 ## Run the App
-1. Download the latest release (Windows only for the moment, sorry).
+1. Download the latest release (Windows only for the moment, sorry): https://github.com/GraphicHealer/AsanaExporter/releases/latest
 2. Run the EXE (It's all self-contained).
 3. Paste in a valid Asana API Token (See above).
 4. Press `Connect`